 - The book must be the first monograph published by its author.

 - Nominations can only be accepted from the publisher of the volume.
-The deadline for nominations is Tuesday, Sept.
-1, 2020.
+The deadline for nominations closed as of Sept.
+1, 2022.

 Questions may be directed to email@example.com.